A few of my favorite Thanksgivukkah images.

 Maybe I just get colds with allergy symptoms instead of cold symptoms?
 It seems clear this is not a life threatening situation so I’m calm, and glad to be doing something about it however slowly.

 Fun day with the girls!
-This is Kaitlin on the left and Finley on the right showing their arm-loads of the latest and greatest gotta have ’em stretchy friendship bracelets all made by elementary school girls.
+This is Rome on the left and Finley on the right showing their arm-loads of the latest and greatest gotta have ’em stretchy friendship bracelets all made by elementary school girls.

 STILL, and a very long way to go.